-These are the questions people have been asking, and at Sabie Poles, we are more than happy to give you the answers.
-We will be discussing everything from the safety, health effects, sale uses, and disposal of CCA Treated Wood in South Africa in this post.
+These are the questions people have been asking.
+At Sabie Poles, we are more than happy to give you the answers.
+We will discuss everything from the safety, health effects, sale uses, and disposal of CCA Treated Wood in South Africa in this post.

 What is CCA Treated Timber?

 In order for wood to last in harsh weather conditions and be resistant to insects, it needs to be treated with various chemicals that will allow the wood to have a longer life expectancy.
 In order to preserve the wood it get’s a thorough high-pressure treatment with CCA (chromated copper arsenate).
 If you’d like to know more about the process, we’ve dedicated a section in this blog post to explain the whole treatment process.

 Whenever the topic of wood treatment arises, the initial question that invariably emerges is, “How long can we expect CCA-treated wood to last?
 Is it truly a worthwhile investment?”

 The life expectancy of pressure treated wood is usually a minimum of 40 years.
 However, at Sabie Poles, we have a lifetime guarantee on all our CCA treated timber products.

 Selling of CCA Treated Timber in South Africa:

 CCA Treated timber was developed in 1933.
 Since then it has since been widely used all over the world in construction wood industries because of its durability.

 Treated timber made it’s way to South Africa in the 1970’s. it is still being used in the private and commercial sectors for construction purposes.
 High-pressure treated timber has different classes (the class determined the treatment process and where it should be used, we will be discussing this further on in the post as well) and uses.